 How you greet the hiring manager shows what you’re like as a person, your confidence levels and even your attitude.
 It’s important to learn how to give a good handshake as this can say so much about a person.

-Squeeze too hard and you will look overly enthusiastic but offer a limp handshake and you look weak and lacking in confidence.
-To get your handshake right, take your right hand and hold it out with your hand parallel to the floor, your thumb pointing to the ceiling, and connect directly into your partner’s hand until your thumbs and index finger touch, then wrap your thumb and fingers around your partner’s hand and add some pressure.
+Squeeze to hard and you will look overly enthusiastic, but offer a limp handshake and you look weak and lacking in confidence.
+To get your hand-shake right, take your right hand and hold it out with your hand parallel to the floor, your thumb pointing to the ceiling, and connect directly into your partners hand until your thumbs and index finger touch, then wrap your thumb and fingers around your partners hand and add some pressure.

 Often you’ll be directed into an interview room and have no choice where to sit.
 If you’re going to be meeting with more than one person, then usually your interview will take place in a large meeting room suited for 8-10 people.

-No one wants to recruit a boring, grumpy person who’ll potentially depress the rest of the group with their terrible vibes.
-Make sure you smile and at least look like you’re enjoying yourself.
+No one wants to recruit a boring, grumpy person who potentially will also depress the rest of the group with their terrible vibes.
+Make sure you smile and at least look like your enjoying yourself.
 A nervous smile is much better than no smile at all.

-It's also very acceptable to laugh if the situation warrants it, however, make sure that you don't make silly jokes just for the sake of it.
-With a terrible joke, you might find that you're the only one laughing.
+It’s also very acceptable to laugh if the situation warrants it, however make sure that you don’t make silly jokes just for the sake of trying to introduce a laugh into the conversation.
+With a terrible joke, you might find that you’re the only one laughing.

 Your hand movements tell a lot about you.
 Are you ever nervous about doing a presentation in front of a group of people.
 What part of your body starts shaking first?
 Your hands.